Origins

 we have received the Emperor Meiji's precepts.

-has also apparently added weight to the erroneous belief that
+also apparently added weight to the erroneous belief that the Reiki

 The Emperor Meiji's 'admonitions' ?

-know the Emperor wrote a large number of poems intended to be
+the Emperor wrote a large number of poems intended to be of moral

-of moral guidance for his people, however, it seems, what is being
+guidance for his people, however, it seems, what is being referred to

-referred to here is most likely something called the kyôiku
+here is most likely something called the kyôiku [ni kansuru]

-(1890) is generally acknowledged as being the most important Imperial
+acknowledged as being the most important Imperial pronouncement on

-pronouncement on moral education (shushin) to be made throughout
+moral education (shushin) to be made throughout the

-the entire period from the start of the Meiji era to the end of
+entire period from the start of the Meiji era to the end of WWII.

-sets out the Moral Principles/Precepts that all Imperial subjects
+out the Moral Principles/Precepts that all Imperial subjects should

 "Know